vdresch/my_steamOS_k380_layout/README.md

 # My Steam OS Logitech K380 Macintosh Keyboard Layout
-My keyboard layout for a Logitech K380 keyboard tu work on a steam deck the same way it would work on a macintosh
+My keyboard layout for a Logitech K380 keyboard to work on a steam deck the same way it would work on a macintosh

 The file that should be replaced is located at `/usr/share/X11/xkb/symbols/`.
 The file is read only and locked by Steam OS so you can't change it easly.
 To fix that, the following commands should be executed: